-Dr Simon Chu completed his PhD at Prince Henry’s Institute (now Hudson Institute of Medical Research) in 2005.
-His studies focused on the roles of the estrogen receptor in the pathogenesis of a subset of ovarian tumours, and in particular, the impact that molecular signalling pathways of the cell have on this receptor.
-After gaining his PhD, Dr Chu continued his work at PHI, examining the consequences of blocking this mechanism using new therapeutic compounds to explore whether this might lead to a new chemotherapeutic approach to treating this disease.
+Dr Simon Chu completed his PhD at Prince Henry’s Institute of Medical Research (now Hudson Institute of Medical Research) in 2005.
+His studies focused on the roles of the estrogen receptor in the pathogenesis of a subset of ovarian tumours, those of the granulosa cells, and in particular, the impact that molecular signalling pathways of the cell have on the activities of this receptor.
+After gaining his PhD, Dr Chu continued his work at PHI, examining the consequences of blocking these pathways using new therapeutic compounds to explore whether this might lead to a new chemotherapeutic approach to treating this disease.

 In 2007, Dr Chu took up a postdoctoral position at the Pasteur Institute in Cambodia, where he helped develop a new molecular technique to investigate the incidence of exposure to avian influenza in the human population in that country.